Vibrant raises $7.5M for a drug-free mechanical pill to treat constipation – TechCrunch

 Several years ago a group of doctors and engineers performed a test in a live pig’s colon, and accidentally pinched the side of the colon wall.
 As a result, they noticed that the pig promptly had a bowel movement.
 The test was actually about something totally unrelated to constipation, and the results were a random discovery.
 To replicate the effects, the team created a vibrating belt that when worn for about three hours, would also cause a bowel movement.

 “The problem is no one wants to shake for three hours to have a bowel movement,” said Ben-Tsur.
 With this information in hand, the group set out to develop a treatment for constipation in humans that would produce similar results but where the vibrations couldn’t be felt.
-There were other mechanical capsules already on the market such as the Smart Pill, a mechanical diagnostic capsule that reports on generalized motility through the entire digestive tract and aids doctors in diagnosing motility disorders, so the team knew that people could safely swallow and excrete capsules.
+There were other mechanical capsules already on the market, such as the Smart Pill, a mechanical diagnostic capsule that reports on generalized motility through the entire digestive tract and aids doctors in diagnosing motility disorders, so the team knew that people could safely swallow and excrete capsules.

 According to Ben-Tsur, there hasn’t been any development in the treatment of constipation in the last 20 years — the treatment protocol has continued to focus on medication.
-When he learned about the market size, the lack of innovation in the space, and the potential, he was convinced that he wanted to lead Vibrant.
+When he learned about the market size, the lack of innovation in the space and the potential, he was convinced that he wanted to lead Vibrant.

 Vibrant plans on using this round of funding to take the capsule to market in the U.S. — its first market.
 The company is currently speaking with healthcare providers and insurance companies so that the capsule will be covered by insurance starting at the time of launch.
 The Smart Pill, while only used once as a diagnostic test, is still not covered and costs, on average, about $1,400 out of pocket.
 Ben-Tsur and his team aim to offer a product that is accessible.
 “From day one we were on a mission to build something that wouldn’t be more expensive than existing drugs,” he said.